Resident workers - Method of travel to work - All industries

 Method of Travel to Work data should be viewed in conjunction with resident place of work for a clearer picture of where working residents are employed.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in the Cook Shire shows that 3.0% used public transport, while 60.4% used a private vehicle, compared with 0.0% and 100.0% respectively in Financial and Insurance Services.
+Analysis of the method of travel to work of the resident workers in Cook Shire shows that 3.0% used public transport, while 61.0% used a private vehicle, compared with 0% and 100.0% respectively in Financial and Insurance Services within Cook Shire.

-The major differences between the method of travel to work of the resident workers of the Cook Shire and Financial and Insurance Services were:
+The major differences between the method of travel to work of the resident workers in Cook Shire and the Financial and Insurance Services workforce were:

-- A larger percentage of resident workers travelled to work by Walked only (15.2% compared to 0.0%)
+- A larger percentage of resident workers who walked only (15.2% compared to 0%)

-- A larger percentage of resident workers travelled to work by Did not go to work (7.9% compared to 0.0%)
+- A larger percentage of resident workers who did not go to work (7.9% compared to 0%)

-- A larger percentage of resident workers travelled to work by Worked at home (7.0% compared to 0.0%)
+- A larger percentage of resident workers who worked at home (7.0% compared to 0%)

-The largest changes in the method of travel of work of the resident workers in the Cook Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Cook Shire between 2011 and 2016 were: